upGrad KnowledgeHut SkillFest Sale!-mobile

 If time remains in the Sprint, the following requirements are examined in order of priority.
 The activities scheduled during the Planning meeting are taken over as the Sprint moves on.
 After the Sprint, the team's progress is displayed during the Demo.

 What if you are asked to implement Scrum for your product?
 How comfortable will you be to go ahead with this move?
 I know you might be thinking of all those points that might go into this, no problem, let’s look at it together.
-For moving about how to implement Scrum, there are a few pre-requisites which you are already aware of:
+For moving forward with how to implement Scrum in a project, there are a few pre-requisites which you are already aware of.

 Be Ready with your Product Backlog